 Education and Training

-Postdoctoral training: My initial postdoctoral research was focused on understanding the role of genetic variations in human diseases, primarily intellectual disabilities, schizophrenia and hypertension.
+Postdoctoral training: My initial postdoctoral research was focused on understanding the role of genetic variations in human diseases -- primarily the intellectual disabilities of schizophrenia and hypertension.
 At this point in my research career it was clear to me that although genetic variations have huge impact on the etiology of diseases, great heterogeneity in complex disorders meant that the cellular environment as a whole should be explored for better disease management.
-I wanted to combine my expertise in the genetics of disease with molecular, biochemical, and systems approaches to complex diseases.
-Therefore, I chose to work with Dr. Girnun at the University of Maryland, as it afforded me the opportunity to extend my research training in metabolic pathways altered in complex phenotypes.
+I wanted to combine my expertise in the genetics of disease with molecular, biochemical, and systems approaches to complex diseases, therefore, I extended my research training in metabolic pathways altered in complex phenotypes.

 Tumor microenvironment plays an important role in development of cancer.
 My current research is focused on cancer metabolism.
 In the long term I would like to understand contribution of cellular metabolism in the manifestation of complex disorders like cancer, diabetes and congenital diseases.

 My initial research training was focused on mapping translocation breakpoints, identifying genetic variations in human diseases, primarily, mental retardation.